Pep15/Practical_SRE/README.md

      - I implemented a ConfigMap to store non-sensitive configuration data, such as environment variables or application settings, and pass them to the pods for use by the application.
      - I configured Persistent Volume (PV) and Persistent Volume Claim (PVC) objects to allocate and manage persistent storage for applications and databases.
      - Ingress-controller:
-       * Is a component in Kubernetes that allows routing HTTP/HTTPS traffic to your services.
+       * It is a component in Kubernetes that allows routing HTTP/HTTPS traffic to your services.
        * I configured it to route traffic to service endpoints and secured it using self-signed TLS certificates.
      - Issuer With cert-manager:
-       * Issuer -> It's Kubernetes object for release the certificates
+       * Issuer -> It's a Kubernetes object for releasing the certificates
-       * cert-manager -> is a Kubernetes controller responsible for managing your TLS certificates,including self-signed ones, automatically within the cluster.
+       * cert-manager -> is a Kubernetes controller responsible for managing your TLS certificates, including self-signed ones, automatically within the cluster.
-         - I configure issuer to release the certification then referenced the Issuer in the certificates object to create the TLS secret.
+         - I configure the issuer to release the certification, then reference the Issuer in the certificates object to create the TLS secret.
-     - Openssl with secret tls
+     - Openssl with secret TLS
        openssl -> is a tool that allows you to create TLS self-signed certificates locally.
-       - I used openssl comandline to to generate the Key(Private Key).
+       - I used the OpenSSL command to generate the Key(Private Key).
-       - Then request to certification self-signed (CSR) , Then generated Certification
+       - Then request to certification self-signed (CSR), then generate the certification
        - Allocated the Certification with Key to Kubernetes secret tls.
     **Note**
       There are three ways to generate certificates in Kubernetes:
       1- Manuel:
         - Using OpenSSL to generate certificates and manually creating the TLS secret 2- With Issuer and cert-manager:
-         - Creating Kubernetes objects (Issuer and Certificate) managed by cert-manager.(Implemetation) 3- Automated via Ingress Annotations
+         - Creating Kubernetes objects (Issuer and Certificate) managed by cert-manager.(Implementation) 3- Automated via Ingress Annotations
          - Creating an Issuer and referencing it in the Ingress annotations (cert-manager.io/issuer) so cert-manager automatically generates the certificate.

     * Helm charts package Kubernetes:
-       - helm -> is the package manager for Kubernetes, allowing you to define, install, and manage Kubernetes applications using preconfigured charts.
+       - Helm -> is the package manager for Kubernetes, allowing you to define, install, and manage Kubernetes applications using preconfigured charts.
        - install helm charts
-       - I used Helm to install the prometheus-community chart, which is a very useful comprehensive monitoring solution package that bundles all the necessary templates and manifests for:
+       - I used Helm to install the prometheus-community chart, which is a very useful, comprehensive monitoring solution package that bundles all the necessary templates and manifests for:
            * 'Prometheus'
            * 'AlertManager'
            * 'Grafana'

-    * Prometheus, AlertManager and Grafana:
+    * Prometheus, AlertManager, and Grafana:
        - Prometheus-> is a monitoring tool that scrapes metrics and stores them in its time-series database (TSDB).
-       - Used Prometheus to scrape metrics from the services and persist the collected data.The metrics can be viewed in Prometheus under the Targets page.
+       - Used Prometheus to scrape metrics from the services and persist the collected data.
+The metrics can be viewed in Prometheus under the Targets page.
          * Configured templates to define which services Prometheus should scrape.
        - AlertManager -> is a component that works alongside Prometheus.
 Its job is to group, route, and silence the alerts generated by Prometheus before sending them to notification endpoints like email or Slack.
        - I configured alerting rules to define which services should trigger alerts.